 Patrick Willcocks is an economist and town planner who has worked in academia and local government.
 His work, for the most part, has involved him both bidding for and managing funding programmes.
 He is interested in bringing old buildings such as The Old Print Works back into creative use, promoting collaboration and innovation.
 Patrick joined the board in March 2016.
 He supports the other members of the operational team helping out on a regular basis and has worked on a number of areas at The Old Print Works including developing the social media profile and enhancing the web site.
 He also regularly hosts at The Transfer co-working space.

 Annette Naudin is senior lecturer in media and cultural entrepreneurship at Birmingham City University, and member of the Birmingham Centre for Media and Cultural Research (http://www.bcmcr.org/).
 Annette’s research explores cultural entrepreneurship, diversity and contemporary cultural policy.
 Prior to her academic career, Annette set up and ran her own successful textile business, supplying outlets such as Liberty, Harrods and exporting to Japan, USA and Europe, later working as a consultant with clients such as Arts Council England.

 Ian Greenwood established The Old Print Works and its vision of a community of makers where hand skills can flourish.
 He is a consulting civil/building/structures engineer with extensive design, hands-on construction and management experience and has a real knowledge of the interesting history of The Old Print Works heritage buildings and the area.

 Joey Islam manages large programmes of work across the initial definition, scoping, costing and approval though to set up and delivery of new organisations, systems & suppliers.
-Currently working in Jaguar Land Rover, he has previously been with Deutsche Bank, Accenture, American Express and IBM.
+He has worked in Jaguar Land Rover, Deutsche Bank, Accenture, American Express and IBM.
 His children have participated in the CDT-X workshops run at The Old Print Works for the past two years.

-We always welcome approaches from individuals who know The Old Print Works and who can broaden our skills base - to volunteer or to become board members.
+We always welcome approaches from individuals who know The Old Print Works and who can broaden our skills base - to advise on specific issues with the potential in future to become board members.

 The Old Print Works